syncfusion-content/javascript-docs/ejPivotChart.md

 ### serviceMethodSettings.drillDown `string`
 {:#members:servicemethodsettings-drilldown}

-Allows the user to set the custom name for the service method that&rsquo;s responsible for drilling up/down operation in PivotChart.
+Allows the user to set the custom name for the service method that&rsquo;s responsible for drilling up/down operation in OlapChart.

 #### Default Value: "DrillChart"